 Mortgage payment holidays are an agreement entered into with your bank, building society or mortgage lender to defer your monthly mortgage payments for a set period.
 In this case, 3-months.

-It does not mean you never have to pay the amount back, but the interest you defer is added back onto the loan amount, while your capital balance will not decrease.
+It does not mean you never have to pay the amount back, but the interest you defer gets added ago onto the loan amount, while your capital balance will not decrease.
 In other words, your mortgage amount will increase slightly, and you will continue to attract interest on the whole amount.

-When you are ready to continue the payments, this could mean that either your monthly payments are recalculated at a slightly higher level, or your mortgage term is increased somewhat.
+When you are ready to continue the payments, this could mean that either your monthly payments recalculated at a slightly higher level or your mortgage term gets increased somewhat.
 Most lenders will probably prefer not to extend your mortgage term as this could take you past their standard retirement ages, but the detail on this will follow in due course.